dxos/dxos/packages/common/observability/README.md

 #

-This package provides isomorphic observability capabilities for the DXPS platform.
+This package provides isomorphic observability capabilities for the DXOS platform.

 * Error log capture for monitoring and alerting.
 * Time-series data for monitoring, diagnostics, and alerting.